Federated Matrix Factorization: Algorithm Design and Application to Data Clustering: Federated MF and Application to Clustering

-where is the local cost function of each client $p$.
-In this paper, we study the FedC problem based on the above distributed MF model \eqref{eqn: distributed prob}.
-The FedC algorithm should enable the sever to coordinate the distributed clients to jointly solve the MF problem \eqref{eqn: distributed prob} without the need of the clients revealing their private raw data.
-The MF formulation \eqref{eqn: distributed prob} resembles the finite-sum problem that is widely studied in the FL literature \cite{CE_DDNN_2017}.
-However, \eqref{eqn: distributed prob} involves two blocks of variables, and thereby the existing FL algorithms are not always applicable.
+where { } is the local cost function of each client $p$.
+As seen, $\Wb$ is a shared variable whereas $\Hb_p$, $p \in \Pc$, are client local variables.

+The FedMF algorithm should enable the server to coordinate the distributed clients to jointly solve the MF problem \eqref{eqn: distributed prob} without the need of the clients revealing their private raw data.
+We should emphasize here that problem \eqref{eqn: distributed prob} is much more challenging to solve than the FL problems considered in the literature \cite{CE_DDNN_2017,FedProx_2018,EDDL_DModelAvg_2018, Parallel_RSGD_2019,FedAvg_noniid_2019} because problem \eqref{eqn: distributed prob} is non-convex and non-smooth (due to the constraints) and problem \eqref{eqn: distributed prob} involves two blocks of variables $\Wb$ and $\Hb$.
+Thus, the existing FL algorithms that are designed for smooth problems with single-block variable cannot be applied to problem \eqref{eqn: distributed prob}.
+In addition, the GS based methods in \cite{DRMF_CF_2019} and \cite{SFMF_2019} are not communication-efficient solutions to problem \eqref{eqn: distributed prob}, as mentioned in Section \ref{subsec: related work} and will be verified in Section \ref{sec: simulation}.